!!Notes so far

 Maggi Hambling is primarily a painter, but has also done powerful monoprints, etchings, lithographs and drypoints.
-What ties Maggi Hambling’s work together is her feeling for movement and texture in both her paintings and prints.
+What characterises all Maggi Hambling’s work is her feeling for movement and texture in both her paintings and prints.
 Her life monoprints and drawings attempt to capture the movement in the figure during the sitting.
+She has been prominent in advocating gay rights and particularly her more recent work has dealt with political themes like global warming, migration and war.

 - War and Requiem